vvisvanathan/sitbit/README.md

 # Sitbit
 *Life is short- have a sit.*

+Sitbit promotes healthy stress-relief and relaxation by tracking time spent sitting.
+Users can track their time spent sitting comfortably, rescuing innocent calories from being 'burned,' and maintaining a healthy level of inactivity.

 [Heroku link][heroku]

 [heroku]: http://sitbit.herokuapp.com

 ## Minimum Viable Product
 Sitbit is a clone of the fitbit dashboard built on Rails and Backbone.

-Sitbit promotes healthy stress-relief and relaxation by tracking time spent sitting.
-Users can track their time spent sitting comfortably, rescuing innocent calories from being 'burned,' and maintaining a healthy level of inactivity.

-The Sitbit Dashboard allows users to:
+Users can:

 - [ ] Create accounts
 - [ ] Create sessions (log in)